m5ingh/reaction-admin/.github/issue_template.md

 Issue tracker is **ONLY** used for reporting bugs.
 NO NEW FEATURE REQUESTS ACCEPTED.
-For new features, add an issue in our [Request Feature Request](https://github.com/reactioncommerce/reaction-feature-requests) repository.

-Are you looking for help with getting started on Reaction?
-Please visit our [Reaction documentation](https://docs.reactioncommerce.com/reaction-docs/trunk/getting-started-developing-with-reaction).
+Are you looking for help with getting started on Mailchimp Open Commerce?
+Please visit our [Mailchimp Open Commerce documentation](https://mailchimp.com/developer/open-commerce/).

 ## Prerequisites
 * [ ] What version are you running?
 * [ ] Are you able to consistently reproduce the issue?
 * [ ] Did you search the issue queue for existing issue?
-[Search issues](https://github.com/reactioncommerce/reaction/issues)
+[Search issues](https://github.com/reactioncommerce/reaction-admin/issues)

 ## Issue Description
 Providing a clear description of the issue will enable a developer to quickly reproduce and understand the issue.
 Please provide a detailed description including images, animation and/or videos.
 For client issues, include browser console errors, for server issues please add terminal output and stack traces.